-And though its purposes are varied and vast, I would like expound upon the fact that it's one of the most healing substances in existence.
+And though its purposes are varied and vast, I would like to expound upon the fact that it’s one of the most healing substances in existence.
 Water is not just for drinking.
 In fact, hydrotherapy is a thing, and there is a whole world of therapies that simply involve water.

 Living in Fargo, we are constantly seeking out ways to make winter more enjoyable.
 Scandinavians have it down, so inspired by them, my friends built (I did help a little!) a Finnish mobile sauna.
 Its name is Log the Sauna, and it’s adorable.

-I got to enjoy said sauna this weekend, and it reminded me of all of ways we can use the magical healing powers of water, especially this time of year.
+I got to enjoy said sauna this weekend, and it reminded me of all of the ways we can use the magical healing powers of water, especially this time of year.

 Starting with saunas.
 Did you know that there are over five million inhabitants of Finland and over three million saunas?
 They take their sauna-ing very seriously.
 And for good reason.